hetu-script/hetu-script/docs/docs/docs/en-US/binding/README.md

 # Communicating with Dart

-There are three ways to communicate with Dart: Primitive value, Json, Binding.
+There are three ways to communicate with Dart: Builtin value, Json, Binding.
 They have pros and cons respectively.
 You can choose the style best suits your needs.

-# Primitive value

-For these kind of values, their bindings are pre-included within the script source.
-And they are specificaly handled by the interpreter.
-Thus you can pass and get them directly.

-- null
-- bool
-- int
-- double (it is called float in the script)
-- String
-- List\<dynamic\>
-- Map\<dynamic, dynamic\>
-- Function
+##

-You can get primitive value from Hetu by the return value of Interpreter's **invoke** function, and pass object from Dart to Hetu by the positionalArgs and namedArgs of the invoke function methods:
+You can get value from Hetu by the return value of Interpreter's **invoke** function, and pass object from Dart to Hetu by the positionalArgs and namedArgs of the invoke function methods:

 ```dart
 final result = hetu.invoke('calculate', positionalArgs: [6, 7], namedArgs: {'isFloat': true};